Aquanty/rtd-hgs/docs/source/index.rst

 flux to a slice of nodes.
 The following instructions can be used to do
 this:

 Input instructions !
-Input instructions !
-Slice flux output nodes from chosen !
+Slice flux output nodes

 --------------

-|

 #. **vol_name** Descriptive name for the volume, up to 40 characters.